National Amusement Park Historical Association: About

 To further support its mission of preserving the heritage and tradition of the amusement industry, NAPHA established the Heritage Fund in 1994.
-Using funds raised from member and industry donations, memorabilia auctions and other fundraising events, the fund had succeeded in donating nearly $40,000 to organizations working to protect industry history.
+Using funds raised from member and industry donations, memorabilia auctions, and other fundraising events, the fund succeeded in donating nearly $40,000 to organizations working to protect industry history.
 Recipients have included industry related museums, groups working to preserve or restore specific historic rides and non-profit operators of amusement parks.